Yavari Caralize, 2017; updated in November 2023

 - How do you all want to change the body?
 Do you want to take hormones?
 Do you want to get gender confirmation surgeries?
 Talk these things out so everyone is happy or at least comfortable with the changes.

 - Do you all have any health conditions that may affect your ability to take hormones or get surgeries if you’re interested in physically transitioning?
 Be sure to talk to a doctor about their effects to make sure you’ll be safe.
+Some trans people may not be able to start hormones because of health conditions, for example.

 I’m not listing these considerations to discourage any systems from transitioning, of course.
 We did it and I think our quality of life is much better than it would have been if we hadn’t.
 It’s just important to take into account the effects of any major life change, especially if those changes affect several people.
 Good luck!